NSLS-II-BMM/BeamlineManual/linescans.rst

 The arguments are:

 #.
 The motor axis to be scanned.
 This can be either the motor's
-   BlueSky name or the nickname in the :ref:`xafs-stages` table.
+   BlueSky name or the nickname in :numref:`Table %s <xafs-stages>`.
 So, these are equivalent::

      RE(linescan('x', 'it', -4, 4, 81))